snendev/wildchess/README.md

 - Gameover UI
 - Racing Kings Win Condition
 - Integrate Orientation more into the logic (will help extend to 4-player)
-- Behavior upgrades: Capture-chain (continue with pattern on capture) and composed behaviors (e.g. pattern followed by orthogonal pattern)
+- Composite behaviors, e.g. "continue with pattern on capture" or "pattern followed by orthogonal pattern"
+- Better "wild" games:
   - Parameterizable wild configuration
   - Wild clock presets